 By separating the cost of waste services from general rates we can manage the costs of delivering these essential and valued services in the most fair, equitable and transparent way.
 Many of our neighbouring councils have taken this 'fee for service' approach for several years.

 The separate waste charge means the amount of general rates you pay will be reduced.

 Properties that have the kerbside collection will also pay an additional charge of $88.10 for the convenience of the service.
 Many Port Phillip residents live in apartments or small properties who can’t accommodate additional bins or don’t generate a lot of garden organic waste.
 Our hybrid approach to FOGO means only properties with a garden and space for an additional bin will get a kerbside FOGO bin.

 Use the FOGO look up service to see if your house or townhouse has been allocated a kerbside FOGO bin.

 Properties that don’t have the space or generate much garden material won’t be allocated a separate FOGO bin.
 Those residents can use our communal service to drop off FOGO materials at collection points across the City.

 The Victorian Government is transforming the state’s recycling sector.
 Its 10-year action plan, Recycling Victoria, requires that all households be offered a kerbside glass recycling service by 2027 and a food and garden organics recovery service by 2030.

-New waste and recycling services are being trialed.
-We recycle waste from some public recycling bins and soon we'll be recycling waste from public litter bins.
+- recycling waste from some public recycling bins and soon recycling waste from public litter bins.